 - No candidate can appear in the supplementary examination as a fresh candidate.
 However, this condition will not apply to candidates appearing to improve marks or in additional subjects, provided they are otherwise eligible.

 A candidate will be given only one chance to improve division/grade/marks within two years of passing the Part-II examination.
 It will be up to the candidate to improve either Part-I or Part-II or the parts together (composite).
 If he fails to improve the Rawalpindi result, his previous result will remain intact.
 However, a candidate who has passed the examination with grace marks can improve only the Part-In which no grace marks were awarded.

 To improve division/grade/marks a candidate will have to appear on the same Board from where he has passed the examination.

-If a candidate sends his admission form to improve division/grade/marks but fails to appear in the examination, his only chance to improve will remain intact provided it is within the prescribed period of two years.
+Suppose a candidate sends his admission form to improve division/grade/marks but fails to appear in the examination.
+In that case, his only chance to improve will remain intact provided it is within the prescribed period of two years.